sergiocarracedo/blog/source/_posts/2021/understanding-d3-js-introduction.md

 ```
 > Note the range is between `319` and `0` not between `0` and `319`

-This returns a function that links the values in the chart (domain), and the values in the "canvas" (range)
+This returns a function that links the values in the chart (domain), and the values in the 'canvas' (range)

 ```js
 xScale(0) // 319